 All staff are aware of the ‘One Chance’ Rule’ in relation to forced marriage, FGM and HBV.
 Staff recognise they may only have one chance’ to speak to a pupil who is a potential victim and have just one chance to save a life.

-SCHOOL NAME is aware that if the victim is not offered support following disclosure that the ‘One Chance’ opportunity may be lost.
+St Joseph’s is aware that if the victim is not offered support following disclosure that the ‘One Chance’ opportunity may be lost.
 Therefore, all staff are aware of their responsibilities and obligations when they become aware of potential forced marriage, FGM and HBV cases.

-SCHOOL TO REVIEW, ADD AND AMEND TO REFLECT ITS LA/LOCAL ARRANGEMENTS

 Mental Health

 Staff will be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Whilst SCHOOL NAME recognises that only appropriately trained professionals can diagnose mental health problems; staff are able to make day to day observations of children and identify such behaviour that may suggest they are experiencing a mental health problem or be at risk of developing one.
+Whilst St Joseph’s recognises that only appropriately trained professionals can diagnose mental health problems; staff are able to make day to day observations of children and identify such behaviour that may suggest they are experiencing a mental health problem or be at risk of developing one.

 If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by speaking to the designated safeguarding lead or a deputy.
-SCHOOL TO EXPLAIN HOW THIS IS TO BE DONE IN THIS SCHOOL
+This must then be recorded on Cpoms.

-How traumatic Adverse Childhood Experiences (ACE), including experiences of abuse and neglect can impact on a child’s mental health, behaviour and education through to adolescence and adulthood will be covered in safeguarding awareness training and updates.
+How traumatic Adverse Childhood Experiences (ACEs), including experiences of abuse and neglect can impact on a child’s mental health, behaviour and education through to adolescence and adulthood will be covered in safeguarding awareness training and updates.
 If staff have a mental health concern about a child that is also a safeguarding concern they will share this with the DSL or deputy.
-(Adverse Childhood Experiences (ACE) encompass various forms of physical and emotional abuse, neglect and household dysfunction experienced in childhood.
-ACEs have been linked to premature death as well as to various health conditions, including mental health issues) SCHOOL TO REVIEW, ADD AND AMEND TO REFLECT ITS LA/LOCAL ARRANGEMENTS.
+(Adverse Childhood Experiences (ACEs) encompass various forms of physical and emotional abuse, neglect and household dysfunction experienced in childhood.
+ACEs have been linked to premature death as well as to various health conditions, including mental health issues).

 Private Fostering Arrangements